-Legend of the Seeker, Season One: “Prophecy” and “Destiny” (2008)
+Legend of the Seeker, Season One (2008) TV Review

 This short-lived (two season’s) series opens with two sisters racing to escape their pursuers.
-One dies, the other, Kahlan (Bridget Regan) pushes forward.
-Hoping to honor her sister’s sacrifice, her journey is meant to end when she finds the Seeker and into his hands, place the book they were protecting.
-When she’s chased to the boundary by the evil forces of Darken Rahl, Kahlan uses a magical device to cross past it and the portal she walks through allows the soldiers to give chase.
-In the next world, she meets young Richard Cypher (Craig Horner) when he aids her in escaping the soldiers.
+One dies, the other, Kahlan (Bridget Regan) pushes on.
+Hoping to honor her sister’s sacrifice, her journey is meant to end when she finds the Seeker and into his hands, places the book they protect.
+When she’s chased to the boundary by the evil forces of Darken Rahl, Kahlan uses a magical device to cross past i, but through the portal, soldiers give chase.
+In the next world, she meets young Richard Cypher (Craig Horner), a stranger who aids her escape.

 I’m just going to say this about Legend of the Seeker: it begins brilliantly.
-The filmmaking, scene and staging of those first 10 minutes were really, exquisite.
-The women’s costumes, the angles, everything was wonderful.
+The scene and staging of the first 10 minutes are really, exquisite.
+The women’s costumes, the angles, everything is wonderful.
 Right off the bat, it sets pulses racing though we know nothing about what’s happening (or we’re clueless if we’ve not read the book), it matters not.
-We’re totally invested.
-Without knowing anything about the show, those opening scenes convinced me to at least give this one a fair shot and with exception to rudimentary flaws, it’s a fun ride.
+We’re hooked.
+Without knowing anything about the show, the opening scenes convinced me to give this one a fair shot and with exception to rudimentary flaws, it’s a fun ride.

-Countless times to my untrained eye, there were painfully bad special effects, not unlike some that Once Upon a Time often employs.
+To my untrained eye, the special effects are painful.
+This is not unlike some that Once Upon a Time employs.
 I freely admit that aside from what special features on DVD’s reveal, I don’t know much about special effects.
-(But, since this is merely an opinion on what I liked or how I see things, it seems okay to rant a bit.)
-That being said, there are scenes where it’s that obvious the effects team didn’t have an unlimited budget.
-In spite of that, the mix of sassy characters, underplayed humor and adventurous battles kept things hopping and its viewer engaged.
+(But, since this is merely an opinion on what I like or how I see things, it seems okay to rant a bit.)
+That being said, there are scenes where it’s so obvious the effects team don’t have the budget to produce more.
+In spite of this, the mix of sassy characters, underplayed humor and adventure keeps things hopping and the viewer engaged.
 It doesn’t take long to like the young hero, Richard.
 An unsuspecting one at that, but nonetheless, he rises to the occasion.

-Fans looking for substitutes during seasonal breaks of things like Once Upon a Time or if you’re still suffering withdrawals from BBC’s Merlin,might want to look into this.
-Like I said, I was intrigued by the pilot.
+Fans looking for a substitute during seasonal breaks of things like Once Upon a Time or if you’re still suffering withdrawals from BBC’s Merlin,might want to look into this.
+The plot does make me curious.
 Enough so that I’ll likely watch the rest of the season – when I do not know (I mean, guys, the amount of shows I’ve watched the pilot for and loved, but got no further withis insane), but I’d like to think I will watch it at some point.
 What future quests this will send our heroes on is a mystery.
-But as Richard says when asked what’s comes next; they can only go forward, not back.
+But as Richard says when asked what’s next; they can only go forward, not back.